Uddin-Nasir/Uddin-Nasir.github.io/_pages/research.md

 #

-<strong>•	04/2024-03/2029</strong>
+<strong>•	07/2024-06/2026</strong>

 <strong>Title:</strong> Mapping changes in iron distribution and myelin integrity in multiple sclerosis

-<strong>Major Goals:</strong> This study will provide better understanding on the potential role of iron concentration and distribution in mediating the pathogenesis of MS, especially concerning demyelination and axonal injury, as well as its impact on cognitive performance.
+<strong>Major Goals:</strong> This study will provide a better understanding of the potential role of iron concentration and distribution in mediating the pathogenesis of MS, especially concerning demyelination and axonal injury, as well as its impact on cognitive performance.

 <strong>Source:</strong> National Institute of Health (NIH)